 --Radio advertising positively impacts bottom lines sales.
 A series of Nielsen sales effect studies across a variety of categories found that radio generates positive RETURN on ad spend!

 Why should I choose Pine Belt Radio/Blakeney Communications stations?

-Here in the Laurel-Hattiesburg metro area and 14 county Nielsen TSA ("Total Survey Area"), locally owned and operated Blakeney Communications radio stations are consistently among the top-rated and most listened-to radio stations in the Pine Belt.
+Here in the Laurel-Hattiesburg metro area and 14 county Nielsen TSA ("Total Survey Area"), locally owned and operated Blakeney Communications radio stations are consistently among the top-rated and most listened-to radio stations!
 Our listeners ages 18+ spend over a billion dollars each year in Forrest, Lamar and Jones Counties according to Nielsen Ratings.
-Include all 14 counties of the Laurel-Hattiesburg Nielsen TSA or all 22 counties that our strongest signals reach, and our listeners' spending and your potential slice of the "Pine Belt Pie" gets even bigger.
+If you include all 14 counties of the Laurel-Hattiesburg Nielsen TSA or all 22 counties that our strongest signals reach, and our listeners' spending and your potential slice of the "Pine Belt Pie" gets even bigger!

 How do I get started?

 You'll find the answers to basic questions at pinebelradio.com.

 You'll also find contact info for our Pine Belt Radio Marketing Professionals who can help you get started.